plutoniansgame/canvas/readme.md

 - Construction (can be 1 way) set via construction options.

 ### Why?
 We love NFT's but most of them are purely static.
 What if you wanted to swap out your PFP's hat for the day? or upgrade your ship's hull to make it stronger?
-These concepts are normal in other digtal spheres but have yet to be possible with NFT's.
+These concepts are normal in other digital spheres but have yet to be possible with NFT's.
 If NFT's are really the future we need to have them be just as flexible.

-Coinboi's tech was built from the begining to be customizable, but if customizable NFT's really we're the future, we couldn't keep it just to ourselves.
-We wanted other projects to benifit from where doing.
-So we decided to open it up for the Solana and broader blockchain community.
+Coinboi's tech was built from the beginning to be customizable, but if customizable NFT's really were the future, we couldn't keep it just to ourselves.
+We wanted the whole space to grow and other projects to benefit from what we're building.
+So we decided to open it up for the Solana and broader blockchain community. ❤️

 > We truly believe that constructable/deconstructable NFT's are the next phase of growth for the ecosystem.